storacha/specs/w3-egress-tracking.md

     EgressService--)StorageNode: space/egress/consolidate receipt
     deactivate EgressService
 ```
-> ℹ️ The diagram shows how the Storage Node batches several receipts into a single `space/egress/track` invocation.
-This is just a possible implementation and not a requirement of the protocol.

 Egress Tracking enables authorized Storage Nodes to be paid egress fees for the content they serve.
 To do so, they MAY issue `space/egress/track` invocations to an Egress Tracking Service.
 These invocations contain `space/content/retrieve` receipts as proof that content was served.

-Storage Nodes MAY invoke `space/egress/track` on the Egress Tracking Service right after they serve the content for a simpler implementation.
-However, batching several receipts into a single `space/egress/track` invocation is RECOMMENDED to enable a more efficient communication with the Egress Tracking Service.
+In order to make the most efficient use of resources and reduce overhead, Storage Nodes MUST batch receipts into a single `space/egress/track` invocation.
+As they serve content, Storage Nodes will store `space/content/retrieve` receipts.
+Once they have collected a batch of them, they will issue a `space/egress/track` invocation to the Egress Tracking Service.

 Periodically, the Egress Tracking Service will invoke `space/egress/consolidate` on the Egress Records Consolidator (which is a logical entity that can be implemented by the Egress Tracking Service itself).
 The result of this operation will be stored in the corresponding receipts to keep a paper trail of the process.
 Storage Nodes MAY fetch these receipts to confirm they match their own records.